 In the event that the terms of the approved proposal are not implemented, grants may be revoked in full or in part by a majority vote of the Faculty Research Committee, with final approval by the Provost and Vice President for Academic Affairs.
 Prior consultation/correspondence with the principal investigator/research coordinator is required before revocation can be implemented.
 Any principal investigator/research coordinator leaving the faculty of JSU shall notify the Faculty Research Committee.
 Revocation of the grant is automatic under such circumstances.

 PRINCIPAL INVESTIGATOR/RESEARCH COORDINATOR

 Once the project has been completed, all equipment, books, and other materials purchased for the project become the property of the University.
-Although equipment may be purchased to support research efforts, a thorough search of University inventories shall be conducted before requesting equipment in a proposal.
-Proposals which appear to be designed specifically for the purchase of equipment (e.g., personal computers) will not be recommended for funding.
-The sharing is equipment is strongly encouraged.
+Although equipment may be purchased to support research efforts, a thorough search of University inventories will be conducted before requesting equipment in a proposal.
+Proposals that appear to be designed specifically for the purchase of equipment (e.g., personal computers) will not be recommended for funding.
+The sharing of equipment is strongly encouraged.